alexjfreund/curve_method/README.rst

 Clustering is a major area in Unsupervised Machine Learning.
 In many clustering algorithms, the number of desired clusters is given as a parameter.
-Selecting the true cluster number *k* can be challenging, as model accuracy increases indefinitely with additional clusters, yet results become less meaningful.
-Because the value of *k* has a dramatic impact on results, it is important to select it carefully.
+Selecting a dataset's true cluster number *k* can be challenging, as model accuracy increases with additional clusters, yet too high of a *k* value leads to overfitting, and a less meaningful model.
+Because the value of *k* has a dramatic impact on clustering results, it is important to select it carefully.

 The most common method of selecting a true cluster number is known as the "Elbow Method", which involves manually selecting a point along an evaluation graph that appears to contain the sharpest corner.
-There are several problems with this approach, as it is empirical and often fails to reveal a clear solution.
-In contrast, the Curvature Method is a recent approach that quantitatively finds an optimal *k* value `[1] <#1>`__.
+There are several problems with this approach, as it is empirical and requires direct intervention.
+Additionally, the axes of the evaluation graph tend to lie on significantly different scales, which makes it difficult to recognize the optimal *k* value visually.
+In contrast, the Curvature Method is a recent approach that quantitatively finds the optimal *k* value `[1] <#1>`__.
 This approach can be used in a broad range of clustering applications, further decoupling the learning process from human intervention.

 Installation
 ------------